KoaBrook/sketches-and-scratches/src/pages/writing/index.md

 It would be a huge help if you would subscribe to my newsletter which will keep you updated about any cool stuff I add to the site as well as my work.

-### Continue down to find out more about my projects!
+### Continue down to find out more about my projects: